Become a landlord with a large buy-to-let mortgage loan - Trinity Finance

 Determine what sort of landlord you will be

 • Find you good tenants.
-They will advertise your property in the rental sector and conduct property viewings.
+The management company will advertise your property in the rental sector and conduct property viewings.
 They will take references and carry out credit checks on any prospective tenants.
 They will also collect the deposit from each new tenant, organise the inventory and deal with the tenancy agreements.

 • Handle the rent collection.
-Each month, they will collect the rent on your behalf and also deal with any issues that may occur.
+Each month, the agent will collect the rent on your behalf and also deal with any issues that may occur.
 These may include a shortfall in the rent received or late payments that need to be chased.

 Benefit from the services of a property management company